-Even though these are both root crops, they take up nutrients from different levels in the soil and are therefore not competing for resources.
-They can be planted at the same time and the radish will germinate before carrots, thereby loosening the soil for the germinating carrot seeds.
-Radish mature before carrots so when they are ready for harvesting, the carrots are allowed more space to grow.
+Even though these are both root crops, they take up nutrients from different levels in the soil and therefore don't compete for resources.
+Both crops can be planted at the same time, and, because radish germinates before carrots, the maturing radish will help to loosen the soil for germinating carrot seeds.
+Radishes will be ready for harvesting before carrots mature, thereby allowing carrots more space to grow.

 Cabbage + Chamomile

-Chamomile attracts beneficial insects to cabbages (it can also serve as a companion to other brassica crops).
+Chamomile attracts beneficial insects to cabbages, and can also serve as a companion to other brassica crops.
 In Autumn, cut the chamomile down, leaving the roots intact, and scatter on the bed to decompose and enrich the soil.

 Trial and error is the best way to determine the best combinations that will work for your garden - experimenting is all part of the fun.